 POSITIVE CONTROL SYSTEMS®

-Our training programs provide expertise in creating and maintaining a safe therapeutic enviroment, and de-escalating hostilities of clients during verbal or physical critical events.
+Our training programs provide expertise in creating and maintaining a safe therapeutic environment, and de-escalating hostilities of clients during verbal or physical critical events.
 These courses are designed to qualify and certify staff and in-house trainers in appropriate methods of relating to, and handling “explosive” and “out-of-control” behaviors.
 The emphasis with our programs is on communication skills as our primary intervention method; the use of physical intervention is used as a last resort with safety and the immediate return to a cooperative state as the primary goals.

 Thses are “ how to” training programs.
 The focus is on technical application and appropriate de-escalation responses.